 Congratulations!
 You made it through the 30 day opposition period and you are officially registered on the principal register with the USPTO.
 You now have all of the rights and protections you need to conquer the world under your chosen trademark.

 As you can see the total timeline can vary greatly depending on what happens.
 And if you filed a 1b application and not a 1a application, add an additional 6 months after number 6 in which you have to file a statement of use or risk losing your mark.
 Overall, I have seen the process take 6 months and almost 2 years.
-But, there are ways to predict how long it may take at any given point, and if you’re working with an attorney they will keep you apprised on all that is happening, so have no fear.
+But, there are ways to predict how long it may take at any given point, and if you’re working with an attorney they will keep you apprised of all that is happening.
 And as a side note, these aren’t all the possibilities this is just a general best case scenario timeline to fill you in on the process of getting a trademark application submitted and approved.

 As always, if you have questions or are ready to move forward with your trademark application email me at firstname.lastname@example.org and let’s chat!